 At the end of the research, awardees are expected to submit a brief final report on their research experience.
 Awardees should also send a copy of publications that result from this research.
 Awardees may be invited to discuss their work at a public event during their stay.

-DEADLINES: Applications are due annually by March 31.
-Awards are made by May 1.
-Research must be completed within a year.
+DEADLINES: For 2023, applications are due by May 31.
+Awards will be made by June 30.
+Research must be completed within a year

 APPLICANTS MUST SUBMIT:

 - A cover page indicating name, address, phone, fax, e-mail, institutional affiliation, current position/title, project title, and project abstract.

 - The research proposal, including methodology or planned approach to interpreting the material.
 Comment on the significance of the work and its potential contribution to the understanding of the history of sexuality.
 If appropriate, indicate how this project fits into a larger work in progress.
 Also:

 - Please list by Title and Collection/Call Number the Cornell materials you plan to use.